haiy/shadowsocks-client/README.md

 ## Install proxy script
 ```
 $ edit ./proxy       				# Insert your server details at the top of the file.
-$ eval `make`        # Will install script to ~/bin and set your path accordingly.
+$ echo `make` >> ~/.bashrc  # Will install script to ~/bin and set your path accordingly.
 ```
+*You probbly want to persist your path in your .bashrc*

 ## Proxy script usage
 ```